 Encryption at Rest

 There are three Azure features that provide encryption at rest.
 Azure Disk Encryption is used to encrypt the OS and data disks in IaaS Virtual Machines.
-The other two – Client-side Encryption and SSE – are both used to encrypt data in Azure Storage.
-Let's look at each of these, and then do a comparison and see when each one can be used.
+Client-side Encryption and SSE are both used to encrypt data in Azure Storage.

 Storage Service Encryption (SSE)

-SSE allows you to request that the storage service automatically encrypt the data when writing it to Azure Storage.
-When you read the data from Azure Storage, it will be decrypted by the storage service before being returned.
-This enables you to secure your data without having to modify code or add code to any applications.
+SSE is enabled for all storage accounts and cannot be disabled.
+SSE automatically encrypts your data when writing it to Azure Storage.
+When you read data from Azure Storage, it is decrypted by Azure Storage before being returned.
+SSE enables you to secure your data without having to modify code or add code to any applications.

 We mentioned client-side encryption when discussing the encryption of the data in transit.
 This feature allows you to programmatically encrypt your data in a client application before sending it across the wire to be written to Azure Storage, and to programmatically decrypt your data after retrieving it from Azure Storage.

 This does provide encryption in transit, but it also provides the feature of Encryption at Rest.
-Note that although the data is encrypted in transit, we still recommend using HTTPS to take advantage of the built-in data integrity checks which help mitigate network errors affecting the integrity of the data.
+Although the data is encrypted in transit, we still recommend using HTTPS to take advantage of the built-in data integrity checks that help mitigate network errors affecting the integrity of the data.

 An example of where you might use this is if you have a web application that stores blobs and retrieves blobs, and you want the application and data to be as secure as possible.
 In that case, you would use client-side encryption.
 The traffic between the client and the Azure Blob Service contains the encrypted resource, and nobody can interpret the data in transit and reconstitute it into your private blobs.